Norman Cowans

-Norman George Cowans (born 17 April 1961) is a former cricketer who played in 19 Test matches and 23 One Day Internationals between 1982 and 1985 for the England cricket team.
-He played first-class cricket for Middlesex and Hampshire County Cricket Clubs.
+Norman George Cowans (born 17 April 1961) is a former cricketer who mainly played as a right-arm fast bowler.
+He was the 500th cricketer to play Test cricket for England, featuring between 1982 and 1985 in 19 Test matches and 23 One Day Internationals.
+Cowans also played first-class and List A cricket for both Middlesex and Hampshire.

-Cowans was a right-arm fast bowler and a right-handed lower-order batsman and became the 500th person to play Test cricket for England.
+He won four County Championship titles along with four limited-overs titles with Middlesex.
+Andrew Miller of CricInfo described him as "an integral member of the most successful Middlesex team of all time."
+Cowans picked up a sum of 532 first-class and 212 List A wickets in a combined 362 appearances for the said side.

 Life and career

-Born at Enfield in Saint Mary Parish, Jamaica, Cowans moved to England with his family when he was eleven.
-He played County Championship cricket for Middlesex and then Hampshire, winning four Championships (1982, 1985, 1990, and 1993) and four limited-overs titles (all with Middlesex) in his fifteen seasons.
-On his first tour overseas, on England's defence of the Ashes in Australia in 1982/83, he often struggled, was wayward in line and length, and was underbowled by captain, Bob Willis, until the crucial Fourth Test at Melbourne, a match England had to win if they had any hope of retaining the Ashes they won at home in 1981.
+Born at Enfield in Saint Mary Parish, Jamaica, Cowans moved to England with his family when he was just seven years old.
+At first he worked as a member of the groundstaff at Lord's then joined and in 1981 made his debut for Middlesex.
+After claiming, at the age of 21, 43 first class wickets for the club, he was picked for England's defence of the Ashes in Australia in 1982/83.
+On that tour he had a dismal showing and was underbowled by captain, Bob Willis, until the crucial Fourth Test at Melbourne.
+This was a match England had to win if they had any hope of retaining the Ashes they won in 1981 at home.

 Cowans played the game of his life at the MCG in 1982, where he took a match-winning 6 for 77, following his first innings 2 for 69 (which included the first-ball scalp of Greg Chappell), in England's dramatic three-run victory.
 This victory sent the series to Sydney for the deciding Fifth Test, which ended in a draw, meaning Australia regained the Ashes.
 The Wisden review of the tour observed: "In retrospect Willis may have felt that more could and should have been made of Norman Cowans's bowling".

 The following summer Cowans was in the England squad for the 1983 Cricket World Cup, and although he only played one match in the tournament, he helped England to win a subsequent test series against New Zealand.
 The following winter Cowans took his second and last five-wicket haul in Tests, helping to derail a Pakistan run chase with three wickets in an over.
 England lost this series, but the following winter Cowans was on the winning side, and he played in every test as David Gower's team surprised India.
 This was Cowans' most lucrative series, and he took 14 wickets, including two at the start of India's second innings in the Delhi Test, a result that at the time "ended England's longest-ever spell without a victory".